-Candidates must submit the completed Summary of Clinical Competence to CAMRT Office for review and approval by the CT Imaging Certificate Committee.
+Candidates must submit the completed Summary of Clinical Competence to the CAMRT for review and approval by the CT Imaging Committee.

-Electronic copies submitted as one file may be submitted to specialtycertificates@camrt.ca.
+Electronic copies submitted as one file may be submitted to specialtycertificates@camrt.ca or the document can be mailed to the CAMRT Office.